Grove Collaborative

 What to do with used wool dryer balls

-The uses are (almost) endless.
 Once you’ve decided to retire your used wool dryer balls, you can toss them in your compost.
 Or, you can keep them around.

-• Sweeten your linens: Add oil to the dryer ball and tuck it into a closet.
+• Sweeten your linens: Add a few drops of essential oils and tuck it into a closet.

 • Offer them to your pet — they make great toys!
 Just make sure any essential oils you've previously used are animal-safe.